Sherthej/Audio-and-Image-Emotion-Detection/README.md

 •	• Audio classifier currently trained on random synthetic data
 •	• No true integration/fusion between facial and audio predictions
-•	• Not robust to poor lighting, occlusions, or high-noise audio 📄 License
+•	• Not robust to poor lighting, occlusions, or high-noise audio
-This project is intended for educational and research purposes only.
-If you use it, please give credit to the developers and mention this repo.

 🔗 References
 •	• OpenAI Whisper